Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: New upper bounds for the DUAL problem

-To conclude, let us show that \textsc{\ComputeNT} executes within a quadratic logspace bound.
-All the sets $\Sigma$ generated contain at most $\lfloor{\log |\H|}\rfloor+1$ labels, which is $O(\log \InputSize)$, and each of these sets can be represented with $O(\log^2 \InputSize)$ bits.
-For this reason, by re\nbdash-using of work\nbdash-space, the algorithm needs only $O(\log^2 \InputSize)$ bits to represent all the sets successively tried.
-Lemmas~\ref{lemma:complexity_check_hitting_property} and~\ref{lemma:complexity_check_guess_augmented_witness} show that all the tests can be executed in $\TC0$ and hence in logarithmic space (by the inclusion $\TC0\subseteq\LogSpace$).
-In fact, in order to implement those tests within a logarithmic space bound, the pairs $\sigma(\Sigma)$ and ${\sigma(\Sigma)}^+$, the sets of the separated, missed, compatible, and covered edges, and the sets of frequent and infrequent vertices, are dynamically computed in \LogSpace when needed, rather than being explicitly stored.
+To conclude, let us now show that \textsc{\ComputeNT} executes within a quadratic logspace bound.
+All sets $\Sigma$ generated at line~\ref*{line:alg-compute-for} contain at most $\lfloor{\log |\H|}\rfloor+1$ labels, which is $O(\log \InputSize)$, and each of these sets can be represented with $O(\log^2 \InputSize)$ bits (see the proof of \cref{theo:complexity_non-dual}).
+For this reason, by re\nbdash-using of workspace, the algorithm needs only $O(\log^2 \InputSize)$ bits to represent all the sets successively tried. \Cref{lemma:complexity_check_hitting_property,lemma:complexity_check_consistency_guess,lemma:complexity_check_guess_augmented_witness} show that all tests can be executed in $\TC0$ and hence in logarithmic space (by the inclusion $\TC0\subseteq\LogSpace$).
+In fact, in order to implement those tests within a logarithmic space bound, pairs $\sigma(\Sigma)$ and ${\sigma(\Sigma)}^+$, the sets of the separated and compatible edges, and the sets of frequent and infrequent vertices, are dynamically computed in \LogSpace when needed, rather than being explicitly stored.